dtbinh/Positioning/Paper/Notes.md

 _[Voronoi diagrams and Delaunay Triangulation.]_

+  depends on the distance metric used. can be constructed with different distance metrics, each resulting in a different Voronoi diagram.]_

+ note that equilibrium “sometimes exists on multidimensional policy space but existence is undependable”.

+_[Quote from book/paper with author that propose two alternative models (one which he developed himself which is sequential rather than simulanoues)]_

+_[One might then ask, why the model appeals to researchers and why the continued interest in the Hotelling model?]_

+In relation to the models with multidimensional space, Roemer (2006, p.
+1018) note that equilibrium sometimes exists, but *“existence is undependable”*.
+And goes on to write that many researchers *“took the non-existence of multidimensional equilibrium in the known models to mean that in reality there was no equilibrium … and hence one should observe cycling”* (like the *dancing equilibria* mentioned above).
+Roemer is highly critical of this line of reasoning, writing that an equilibrium theorist *“does not conclude that if her model fails to produce equilibrium, there is no equilibrium in the real world; this would be a last resort.
+Instead, she looks for another model”*[^othermodel].

+_[Agent-based model might be this other model. … We reject cycling as an equilibrium, since it violates our assumption that of anticipation.
+Something I try to correct for by assuming that agents use inductive reasoning.]_
+_[(Paradigm shift?
+Lack of alternative model/explanation?)]_

+[^othermodel]: Roemer (2006) himself points to two alternative models in the literature on political science — the *party-faction model* and the *citizen-candidate model*.
+Neither of which are particularly suitable to settings outside of political science.

+This further implies
+This further implies that the methods used to construct Voronoi diagrams do not easily generalise to other The methods used to construct Voronoi diagrams are often exclusive to one distance metric.
+Unfortunately the methods that use one distance metric to construct Voronoi diagram, do not easily generalise to other Unfortunately the methods for constructing Voronoi diagrams that rely on one distance metric, do not easily generalise to other distance metrics.

+Methods that construct Voronoi diagrams for one type of distance metric do not easily generalise to other distance metrics

+used choice of distance metric

+In the line market with three firms, the Delaunay tessellation will not link the two firms on the perimeters together, since they do not share a market boundary, however both these firms are linked to the firm in the middle.

+In a bounded two-dimensional space, each Voronoi set creates a polygon[^poly].
+The number of sides, the area and the perimeter of the polygon are measures that can be used to characterise the Voronoi set (Okabe, et. al. 2009).
+In terms of firm location these three measures would be the number of direct competitors, the market size, and length of the market boundaries. _[The latter is a proxy for the surface tension/energy of the market.
+The points on the market boundary exhibits higher energy than interior points.]_ The properties of the polygon provide descriptive statistics on each firm.
+However they contain less information on the intrinsic interaction between firms that is an integral part of competition.
+The network formed by *Delaunay tessellation* provides insights on interaction.
+The number of direct competitors can also be obtained from the network by counting the number of links emanating from a firm.
+But more importantly the links tell which specific firms are in direct competition with one-another, and in a dynamic setting they tell how the competitive setting changes over time.
+As earlier noted, Eaton and Lipsey (1975) find that the hexagonal, square and rectangular pattern break up because firms on the perimeter will pair up with neighbours.
+The *Delaunay tessellation* provides an easy method to analyse such behaviour and a method to generalise the findings. _[The *Delaunay tessellation* seem to be under-explored in the contemporary literature on competitive location of firms.]_

+[^poly]: Strictly speaking, the Voronoi set is only a polygon for certain distance metrics.
+Only distance metrics where the boundaries of Voronoi sets are line segments will lead to polygons.
+Commonly used distance metrics -- such as *Manhattan*, *Euclidean* and *Chebyshev* -- all fulfil this requirement (Eiselt and Marianov, 2011, chapter 19).

+##Price competition

+_[Although this paper does not consider price competition I would no the less like to highlight a couple of papers that may indicate how the results in this paper might change if price competition was included ...]_
+_[Irmen and Thisse (1998) : multiple dimensions.
+Equilibrium with maximum differentiation along one dimension (the dominant), and minimum differentiation along all others.]_
+_[Liu and Shuai (2012) : Find results that contrasts with Irmen and Thisse (1998).]_

+Another string of papers part with Euclidean space altogether, and considers firm location or product differentiation in discrete space, such as on networks.
+Gaskin (2008) provides a review of discrete spatial competition models.

+ is
+Arthur (2014) describe *inductive rationality* as the process of acting upon the most suitable hypotheses and update hypothesis in response to new information that falsifies currently held hypothesis.
+Investors use *inductive rationality*, as opposed to deductive reasoning which a rational expectations approach would prescribe.

+. dictates that firms deduce firms are said to use  in their decision process to derive the optimal location.

+Firms
+The location model in this paper is ext will incorporate inductive A modified version of this model is incorporate into the location model This paper will incorporate The location model in this paper incorporates the

+They argue that the policy preferences of voters in many countries can be reduced to 2-3 fundamental dimensions.

+ distributed  This allows them to get two separate subpopulation of voters, by varying the relative size and means of the bivariate distributions.

+number of political parties in their baseline model

+Their baseline models has many free model parameters, such as the number of firms, relative size of the subpopulation, and polarisation of the mean ideal points of the subpopulation.
+The parameter space is huge and they use a *Monte Carlo parameterisation* technique to set, that randomly draws a sample from the parameter space.
+They make 1,000 repeated draws from the parameter space. so using a *grid search* technique to survey each and every parameter configuration is computationally exhausting.
+Instead

+ Political parties exit the   The decision rule of firms is randomly selected in these model.
+By analysing these  models they see how decision

+ ... trade-off between exploration and exploitation ... ]_

+political parties with respectively the are pre-entered into the tournament ...
+The decision rules fall into the following categories;
+count towards and are only evaluated based on their votes elections periods are

+The only decision rule that approaches

+It is worth noting that none of the submitted decision rules use foresight.

+The genetic algorithm used Arthur (2014) by

+The model uses a genetic algorithm[^GA] to create new hypothesis.
+The new hypothesis are created by “mutating” and “recombining” existing hypothesis.

+[^GA]: A genetic algorithm mimics an evolutionary process, ie. hypothesis are developed from earlier hypothesis with randomly occurring mutations and by crossbreeding “parent” hypothesis.

+conditional probability of  then the probability of that event occurring in the future increases.
+_[Learning]_

+way of overcoming
+ numerical sim   The macro-behaviour of the system is often I’m emerges from   not the same as solve numerically … agent-based model or out-of-equlibrimm economics is generalisation of equilibrium economics.
+As seen in the Santa Fe Artificial Stock Market model where standard equilibrium behaviour is a special case of the model.]_ pursuing these by using decision rule, often simple

+_[Definition of agent based model]_

+using conventional analytical techniques the problem is very complex, perhaps intractable

+solve the model analytical is intractable.
+While there are settings in which trade agent-based models provide results in settings

+_[Different distance metrics.
+Manhattan, Euclidean, etc.]_

+or relocation

+In the field of asset pricing agents with *inductive rationality* is an alternative that has more realistic assumptions.
+In addition the agent-based model from the literature on political science allow researchers to analyse the two-dimensional multi-age
+In the field of asset pricing agents with *inductive rationality* is an alternative that has more realistic assumptions.
+This paper will use *inductive rationality* to analyse firm location behaviour.

+_[**Firm behaviour:** ]_

+This literature review has gone through the different behaviours which might choose when choosing their location in a competitive  location behaviour

+This literature review looked at different firm location behaviours.
+The simplest being firms without foresight (zero conjectural variation).

+_[aka.
+MAXCOV.]_

 ## From Draft.md

 Therefore the other side of the market -- consumers and their purchasing behaviour -- has been greatly simplified.